-The human rights framework complements the Convention [United Nations Framework Convention on Climate Change] by underlining that "the human" person is the central subject of development", and that international cooperation is not merely a matter of the obligations of a State towards other States, but also of the obligations towards individuals.
+Convention [United Nations Framework Convention on Climate Change] by underlining that "the human person is the central subject of development", and that international cooperation is not merely a matter of the obligations of a State towards other States, but also of the obligations towards individuals.

 Human rights standards and principles, underpinned by universally recognized moral values, can usefully inform debates on equity and fair distribution of mitigation and adaptation burdens.
-Above all, human rights principles and standards focus attention on how a given distribution of burden affects the enjoyment of human rights.48
+Above all, human rights principles and standards focus attention on how a given distribution of burden affects the enjoyment of effectively in the conduct of government and public human rights.48